Taxonomy databases¶

 Like NCBITaxa, GTDBTaxa contains similar methods:

-Given a list of taxids, returns a dictionary with their corresponding scientific names.
+Give a list of GTDB string taxids, return a dictionary with their corresponding ranks. |

-Given a valid taxname, return its corresponding lineage track as a hierarchically sorted list of parent taxnames.
+Given a valid taxname, return its corresponding lineage track as a hierarchically sorted list of parent taxnames. |

-Getting descendant taxa
+Getting descendant taxa¶

 Given a taxid or a taxa name from an internal node in the NCBI/GTDB taxonomy tree, their descendants can be retrieved as follows: